-If you have limited time in Switzerland or are staying in Zurich and would like to take a day trip to Interlaken, there are a number of day tours from Zurich to Interlaken you can join.
+If you have limited time in Switzerland and would like to take a day trip from Zurich to Interlaken, there are a number of tours you can join.

-One of the benefits of joining a Zurich – Interlaken tour is that everything is pre-arranged for you.
-All you have to do is hop on board the bus or minivan at the required time and your driver and tour guide will take you to Interlaken and show you the sights included with the tour.
+One of the benefits of joining a Zurich to Interlaken day tour is that everything is pre-arranged for you.
+All you have to do is hop on board the bus or minivan at the required time and your driver and tour guide will take you to Interlaken and show you the sights.

 Tour durations vary but are generally full day trips of around 8 to 10 hours.

-We like > this tour from Zurich to Interlaken which also visits the resort town of Grindelwald.
+If it’s a group tour you are looking for, we like this tour from Zurich to Interlaken which also visits the resort town of Grindelwald.

-When it’s time to return from Interlaken to Zurich airport or central Zurich, all of the above transport options are available in revers.
+When it’s time to return from Interlaken to Zurich airport or central Zurich, all of the above transport options are available in reverse.